sc13912/vmc-lattice-demo/README.md

 You will find several applications hosted in [Amazon EKS](https://aws.amazon.com/eks/), [AWS Lambda](https://aws.amazon.com/lambda/), and [VMware Cloud on AWS](https://aws.amazon.com/vmware/).
 &nbsp;

+This is built based on the AWS Sample project [Amazon VPC Lattice - Build secure multi-account multi-VPC connectivity for your applications](https://github.com/aws-samples/build-secure-multi-account-vpc-connnectivity-applications-with-amazon-vpc-lattice), modified to include the VMware Cloud on AWS service components.
+&nbsp;

 You will connect them using Amazon VPC Lattice with the following architecture.

 ![diagram](assets/diagram.png "Diagram")